Emiliano Insúa

-Career
+Club career

 Early career

 Insúa began his football career with youth team Pinocho in Villa Urquiza, Argentina, later moving to, Buenos Aires-based team, Boca Juniors.
 The left back did not break into the first-team at La Bombonera when he caught the attention of scouts Frank McParland and Paddy Murphy from Liverpool.
 After some solid performances for the Argentinian U17s, many clubs were desperate to sign him, a player who rarely had appearances for his then club, and Boca were also very keen to get a profit from this young prodigy which led to negotiations between Liverpool and Boca.
 The defender agreed to an 18-month loan deal with the Merseyside club on 28 November 2006, beginning his loan period in January.

 Liverpool

 Insúa made his first-team debut against Portsmouth on 28 April 2007, but made only one more league appearance that season.
 His loan deal was made permanent in August 2007 in the deal which saw Gabriel Paletta move to Boca Juniors.

 The following season Insúa made only three more first-team league appearances but found success with Gary Ablett's Premier Reserve League winning team; along with other Liverpool youngsters.
 His performances impressed manager Rafael Benítez enough to offer him a new three-year deal at the club.
 In December 2008 Insua got a run of games in the Liverpool first team, due to an injury to Fábio Aurélio and also due to the form of Andrea Dossena.
 Insúa found himself starting in Liverpool's opening six Premier League games and the first tie of their UEFA Champions League campaign.
-He scored his first goal for the club in a Football League Cup match against Arsenal at the Emirates Stadium on 28 October 2009.
+He scored his first goal for the club in a 2–1 defeat against Arsenal in the League Cup at the Emirates Stadium on 28 October 2009.

 In July 2010, despite being Liverpool's only senior left back available, a fee was agreed for him to join Fiorentina, although a contract was never signed.